liorosenman/flights_project/backend/readme.md

         c.
 Update customer --- as creating customer. --- using decorator // DONE
             1. Add new flight - DONE & TESTED
             2. Update Flight - DONE (Within the function)
         d.
-Check methods that use serializer.
+Check methods that use serializer:
+            1. get_airline_by_id --- maybe add an email.
+            2. arrival_flights --- condition - flight is not canceled.
+            3. departure_flights --- condition - flight is not canceled.
         e.
 Loggers.
         f.
 Display fields, not ids --- when creating a flight, id is presented
         g.
 Adding status to response.